Ask the Author: Question & Response

-My friend, not forgiving someone is actually a form of self-abuse.
-For doesn’t the carrying of judgment in regards to your husband’s behavior weigh you down?
+My friend, it is a form of self-abuse to not forgive someone.
+Doesn’t the carrying of judgment with regard to your husband’s behavior weigh you down?
 Do those judgmental thoughts not try to spoil any moment of peace you try to catch?
 Do those judgments not add to your daily stresses?
 Does carrying these thoughts around not hasten your anger?
-During your day, does your patience not fade quicker, even with complete strangers?
-Do these judgments and your lack of forgiveness not keep you up at night?
+During your day, do you find your patience fading quicker, even with complete strangers?
+Do these judgments and your lack of forgiveness keep you up at night?

 My friend, forgive your husband for his errors, and you shall set yourself free.
 I understand that you might have some resistance to what I am writing, but whom are you really punishing by holding onto these thoughts, judgments and resentments within your heart and mind?
 Please understand, I am in no way condoning his behavior, nor am I saying that the way he treats you should go on.
 I’m sure during the last couple of years, you have both tried to discuss your situation, but not much has resulted from it.
 Later in my response, I ask you both to seek counseling, a safe place where these issues can be discussed in front of a professional, who, believe it or not, has heard this type of story many times before.
 My dear friend, believe me when I say that you are far from alone.
 If your husband is unwilling to go, then I ask you to get individual counseling.
 This will greatly strengthen your heart and mind.
 You might be scared to go, and it may be difficult, but isn’t the way you are living now even scarier and more difficult?
 Through therapy, as your self-confidence rebuilds and your heart and mind receive more clarity, you will see what stands between you and a happy and peaceful life.